-Dr. Stephanie Setliff has specialized in the treatment of eating disorders for over 20 years.
+Dr. Stephanie Setliff, certifiied by the American Board of Psychiatry and Neurology, has specialized in the treatment of eating disorders for over 20 years.
 After developing and running the eating disorders program at Children’s Health, she joined Eating Recovery Center in January 2014 to develop and open Eating Recovery Center, Dallas.
 She opened Eating Recovery Center, Dallas in July 2014 with a Partial Hospitalization Program and Intensive Outpatient Program for adults and adolescents.
 In a short time, it was expanded to be a vertically integrated program, offering inpatient and residential care.

-Dr. Setliff received her medical degree from Creighton University and completed her adult psychiatry residency and her child and adolescent fellowship at UT Southwestern Medical Center.
+Dr. Setliff received her medical degree from Creighton University and completed her adult psychiatry residency and did advanced training in a child and adolescent fellowship at UT Southwestern Medical Center.
 She served as Chief Resident of Child and Adolescent Psychiatry while in her child fellowship.
 From 2000-November 2013, she was an Assistant Professor at University of Texas Southwestern Medical Center and the Medical Director of the Center for Pediatric Eating Disorders at Children’s Medical Center.
 She was involved in collaborations with UT and Children’s to increase research on eating disorders at the University.

-Dr. Setliff speaks frequently at various eating disorder education, prevention, and treatment programs in an effort to increase awareness about the growing epidemic of eating disorders – an issue she feels so passionately about.
+Dr. Setliff speaks frequently at various eating disorder education, prevention, and treatment programs in an effort to increase awareness about the growing epidemic of eating disorders.
 She has been interviewed on many local and national news and media outlets, and has become a strong voice for eating disorder awareness to the North Texas community.
-Additionally, Dr. Setliff has served on the Board of Directors of The Elisa Project for nine years and was their 2012 Star of Hope recipient.
-She is currently their Vice President of Programming.
-She also serves on the board of Dallas Child and Family Guidance.
-Her additional interests are in the areas of family systems, child advocacy and effective communication between children and adults.
+Additionally, for 16 years, Dr. Setliff has served on the Board of Directors of The Elisa Project.
+She was their 2012 Star of Hope recipient, was the Board Chairman from 2015-2017 and is their current Vice President of Programming.
+She serves on the board of Dallas Child and Family Guidance and the Embody Love Movement Organization.

 Tyler Wooten, MD

-Dr. Tyler A. Wooten is a child, adolescent, and adult psychiatrist who is certified by the American Board of Psychiatry and Neurology, and has been a practicing psychiatrist and psychotherapist for over ten years.
+Dr. Tyler A. Wooten is a child, adolescent, and adult psychiatrist who is certified by the American Board of Psychiatry and Neurology, and has been a practicing psychiatrist and psychotherapist for more than 20 years.
 He entered medical school in 1995 with the sole intention of becoming a pediatric psychiatrist.Dr.
 Wooten began college at Southern Methodist University on a fine arts scholarship in the Meadows School.

 His path towards understanding and meaning ultimately led him to be interested in the study of psychotherapy.
 He entered medical school at the University of Arkansas for Medical Sciences, in his hometown of Little Rock, and after graduation began his medical internship at the University of Virginia.